What Are The 6 Main Stress?

 Social Effects

 Stress can strain relationships and impact social interactions.
 It may lead to withdrawal from social activities, decreased communication, or conflicts with others.
-The emotional and behavioral effects of stress can make it challenging to maintain healthy relationships.
+Stress’s emotional and behavioral effects can make it challenging to maintain healthy relationships.

 Recognizing Stress Symptoms